 It’s no secret that a lack of social interaction and stimulation can lead to many negative outcomes for aged care residents, such as depression and anxiety.

 Lifestyle activities in aged care facilities are the perfect way to enrich the lives of the residents.
-These activities provide emotional support, social interaction, mental stimulation, and physical activity essential for healthy aging.
+These activities for aged care provide emotional support, social interaction, mental stimulation, and physical activity essential for healthy aging.

 Most older Australians (70+) who completed the survey spent time maintaining their health and exercising, or pursuing recreation and leisure activities.